yani/ShortPATH/README.md

 ### License

-This software is released under an MIT license.
+This software is licensed under the MIT license.